 ---

-No. Psychologists, psychiatrists, and other mental health professionals agree that homosexuality is neither a disease nor an intellectual or emotional disorder.
-Over 35 years of objective, well-organized scientific research has proven that homosexuality is not associated with mental disorders, emotional or social problems.
-Judgments about homosexuality as a disease arose in the initial period of research, when psychiatrists worked exclusively with people who had mental disorders: the homosexual orientation found in some of them was erroneously associated with these mental disorders.
-When researchers later included healthy (without mental illness) people in their field of vision, the idea of a connection between mental disorder and homosexuality proved to be inadequate.
+No. Psychologists, psychiatrists and other mental health professionals agree that homosexuality is neither a disease nor an intellectual or emotional disorder.
+Over 35 years of objective, well-designed scientific research has proven that homosexuality is not associated with mental, emotional or social problems.
+The idea of homosexuality as a disease arose during that initial period of research, when psychiatrists worked exclusively with people who had mental disorders: the discovery of homosexuality in some of them was mistakenly associated with these mental disorders.
+When later researchers included healthy (without mental illness) people in their field of view, the idea of a connection between mental disorder and homosexuality showed its inadequacy.

 ---

-In 1973, the American Psychiatric Association, recognizing the importance of new, more scientifically organized research, decided to remove homosexuality from the list of mental and emotional disorders.
+In 1973, the American Psychiatric Association recognized the importance of new, scientifically organized research and decided to remove homosexuality from the list of mental and emotional disorders.
 Two years later, the Psychological Association confirmed its agreement with the correctness of this decision.
-For over 25 years, both associations have been working to eliminate the stigma of mental illness that some people continue to associate with homosexuality.
+For more than 25 years, experts from both associations have worked to eliminate the stigma of mental illness that some people continue to associate with homosexuality.

 ---